Code-Institute-Submissions/rockanrolla/README.md

 + __*Implement contents in quantity and quality on section's columns:*__ The visual available space on some of the right columns, in pages index.html, events.html and contact.html, and on the left column in clips.html is a chance to include more contents about the band.

-+ __*Ticket / Band Hiring managment:*__ Actually the band use external companies to manage this features.
-A challenge for every band is to manage this independently so no external control over them is impossed by the ticketing industry.
++ __*Ticket / Band Hiring management:*__ Actually the band use external companies to manage this features.
+A challenge for every band is to manage this independently so no external control over them is imposed by the ticketing industry.

 + __*Better design adapted to specific devices:*__ As a challenge to learn more about design, this site could always be improved.
 Typography types, sizes and colors as the same applied to backgrounds and other elements are qualities that display in different ways in different devices.
 Also the responsive design and the breakpoints in media queries are always changing with the new devices releases, so yes, this all could be a future implementation to keep in mind.